 Emphasis on the nursing process and physical assessment of children and adults.
-Includes introduction to psychosocial, spiritual, developmental, and nutritional assessment.
-Two credit hours of clinical lab experience which includes learning experiences in the skills lab and patient care in an acute care facility.
+Two credit hours of clinical lab experience which includes learning experiences in the skills lab and direct patient care.
 Prerequisite: NRSG 211.
-Prerequisite or corequisite: CHEM 102.
+Prerequisite or corequisite: CHEM 105.
 (Course fees apply.)